 “They actually possess all the prerogatives of kings except their paltry title.
 For the appellation, ‘Caesar’ confers upon them no peculiar power, but merely shows that they are the heirs of the family to which they belong”.
 As Cassius Dio noted, there was no masking the monarchical character of the political transformation ushered in by Augustus.
 This change meant that the Roman women of the imperial family quickly became highly influential as guarantors of dynastic stability.
 In the Julio-Claudian dynasty (which ended with Nero’s suicide in 68 CE), two women who followed Livia were especially important: Agrippina the Elder and Agrippina the Younger.

-Agrippina the Elder was the daughter of Marcus Agrippa, Augustus’ trusted advisor, and her brothers—Gaius and Lucius—were the adopted sons of Augustus who had both died prematurely… Married to Germanicus, Agrippina was the mother of Gaius.
+Agrippina the Elder was the daughter of Marcus Agrippa, Augustus’ trusted advisor, and her brothers—Gaius and Lucius—were the adopted sons of Augustus who had both died prematurely in mysterious circumstances… Married to Germanicus, Agrippina was the mother of Gaius.
 Born on the frontier where his father campaigned, the soldiers delighted in the young boy’s little boots, and they gave him the nickname ‘Caligula’; Agrippina was the mother of the future emperor.
 After Germanicus himself died—possibly by poison administered by Piso—it was Agrippina who carried her husband’s ashes back to Rome.
 These were interred in the Mausoleum of Augustus, a reminder of his wife’s important role in bringing together the different branches of the dynasty.